digital-work-lab/paper-template/CONTRIBUTING.md

 - Inproceedings: when using crossrefs (e.g., `crossref = {icis2010}`) for conference papers, the year and month field should _not_ be set, only the original \@Proceedings entry should include the date formatted as follows: `date    = {2015-12-13/2015-12-16}`.

-# Workflow

-Changes are tracked by the collaborative versioning system git.
-Tutorials on git are available online ([1](https://learngitbranching.js.org/), [2](https://github.com/jlord/git-it-electron)).

 ## Contributing changes